Faith Looks Up

 Judgment will be totally just

 Many people worry, understandably, about passages like this in the Bible.
 However, God’s judgments are going to be absolutely ‘true’ and ‘just’ (Revelation 16:7).
-As the former vicar of HTB, John Collins, always says, ‘We will all say on that day, “That is absolutely right.”’
+As the former vicar of HTB, John Collins, always said, ‘We will all say on that day, “That is absolutely right.”’

 Look up as you wait for Jesus’ return.
 Get your life sorted out now.
 Make sure there is no refusal to repent in your own heart.
 Respond in the right way to these warnings and help everyone else to do the same.
 As the Arsenal football academy encourages its young players: be in the right place, at the right time, doing the right thing.